 Cost-Benefit Analysis in Federal Agency Rulemaking

-Since the 1970s, federal agencies have been required to consider the costs and benefits of certain regulations that are expected to have large economic effects.
-Under current requirements, most agencies are to design regulations in a cost-effective manner and ensure that the benefits of their regulations justify the costs.
+Since the 1970s, federal agencies have been required to consider the costs and benefits of new regulations that are expected to have large economic effects.
+Under current requirements, agencies are to design regulations in a cost-effective manner and ensure that the benefits of their regulations justify the costs.

-Today, cost-benefit analysis of regulations is primarily required by Executive Order (E.O.)
-12866, which was issued in 1993 and remains in effect.
+Cost-benefit analysis of regulations is primarily required by Executive Order (E.O.)
+12866, which was issued in 1993 by President Bill Clinton and remains in effect, as amended.
 E.O.
-12866 comprises one of the analytical requirements that are part of the federal rulemaking process, which includes other executive orders, guidance documents from the Office of Management and Budget (OMB), and statutory requirements.
+12866 was largely based on President Ronald Reagan's E.O.
+12291 (1981), which required agencies to conduct cost-benefit analysis for "major" rules and required that benefits of covered regulations outweigh the costs.
+E.O.
+12866 establishes the primary analytical requirements that are part of the federal rulemaking process, and these requirements are further informed by other executive orders, guidance from the Office of Management and Budget (OMB), and statutory mandates.

-This In Focus provides a brief overview and discussion of the key cross-cutting executive orders and statutes that require cost-benefit and other types of regulatory impact analysis in the federal rulemaking process.
+This In Focus provides a brief overview and discussion of the key cross-cutting executive orders and statutes that require cost-benefit and other types of regulatory impact analyses in the federal rulemaking process.

-Cost-Benefit Analysis vs. Regulatory Impact Analysis: A Note on Terminology Cost-benefit analysis involves describing the potential costs and benefits of a regulation in quantified and monetized— that is, assigned a dollar value—terms when possible, and otherwise in qualitative terms.
+Cost-benefit analysis involves describing the potential costs and benefits of a regulation in quantified and monetized terms when possible, and otherwise in qualitative terms.
 Then, the potential costs and benefits of a rule are compared, with regard to both the quantified and qualitative considerations.
-The analysis federal agencies engage in during the rulemaking process often includes both quantified and non-quantified effects.
+The analysis federal agencies engage in during the rulemaking process often includes both quantified and nonquantifiable effects.

-The phrase regulatory impact analysis is sometimes used interchangeably in general discussion with the phrase cost- benefit analysis.
-However, regulatory impact analysis is a broader term that includes cost-benefit analysis and other types of quantitative and qualitative analysis, such as cost- effectiveness analysis and distributional analysis.
+The phrase regulatory impact analysis is sometimes used interchangeably in general discussion with the phrase cost-benefit analysis.
+However, regulatory impact analysis is a broader term that includes cost-benefit analysis and other types of quantitative and qualitative analyses, such as cost-effectiveness analysis and distributional analysis.

 Overview of Regulatory Cost-Benefit Analysis Requirements